B-Rrad/ringbound/README.md

 ## Run The Prebuilt Executable

-1. Download or clone this repository.
+1. Download using GitHub's 'Download ZIP' option.
+2. Extract the ZIP.
-2. Open the `release` folder.
+3. Open the `release` folder.
-3. Double-click `Ringbound.exe`.
+4. Double-click `Ringbound.exe`.

 ## Run From Source